Roofing

 Snow Accumulation and Weight Stress

 Another key concern in cold weather is the sheer weight of snow accumulation on your roof.
-Roofing systems are built to handle a significant amount of weight, but an exceptionally heavy snowfall can exceed these limits and will damage your roof’s structural support.
+Roofing systems are built to handle a significant amount of weight, but exceptionally heavy snowfall can exceed these limits and will damage your roof’s structural support.
 It’s important to monitor snow accumulation and consider safe snow removal options if the weight becomes a concern to prevent potential collapse or long-term damage.

 Preventing Cold Weather Damage to Your Roof